 (Leviticus 13:46) “They must live in isolation in their place outside the camp.”

 Simon would not have been found hosting dinner parties with his sisters if he were a leper.
 And if he were healed, he would not have been given a title of leper still.

 The text reads that Yeshua is in Bethany at the home of Simon.

 (Bethany–the noun בית (bayit) means house.
 The verb ‘ana’ means to afflict, oppress or humble.
 Noun ענו (‘anaw) refers to the poor, afflicted or needy.
 Noun ענוה (‘anawa) means humility.”
 (Abarim Publication).

 A house filled with humility sounds refreshing.
-The body (his house) needs myrrh.
-It is being oppressed and afflicted just like my autoimmune disorders—His body keeps attacking itself.
+The body (His house) needs myrrh.
+It is being oppressed and afflicted just like an autoimmune disorder—His body keeps attacking itself.

 A woman came to Yeshua with an alabaster vial of very costly perfume, and she poured it on His head.
 Think about this in a spiritual sense.
 Yeshua is the head of the body.

 In the book of Luke, a woman, and one who is described as sinful, pours out healing balm on His feet.